by Silvia E. Hines

 Jenny laughs and pats her mother’s arm.
 “Very funny.
 But seriously—”

 “You don’t want just your head frozen!”
-Jenny laughs.
-“And I give up.
+She laughs, “And I give up.
 I’m going to retrieve Josh.”

 Jenny walks toward the corner of the living-dining area where Josh, finished talking on the phone, is perusing framed photographs on the mantel.